BA-XX/BA_EncodingASCII/README.md

 ## Features

-- **Binary List to Text**: Convert a list of binary strings to ASCII text.
+- **Binary List to Text**: Convert a list of binary to ASCII text.
-- **Octal List to Text**: Convert a list of octal strings to ASCII text.
+- **Octal List to Text**: Convert a list of octal to ASCII text.
-- **Decimal List to Text**: Convert a list of decimal strings to ASCII text.
+- **Decimal List to Text**: Convert a list of decimal to ASCII text.
-- **Hexadecimal List to Text**: Convert a list of hexadecimal strings to ASCII text.
+- **Hexadecimal List to Text**: Convert a list of hexadecimal to ASCII text.

 ## Usage